 - “What makes me happy is to spend money on the things I value – and it takes self-knowledge and discipline to discover what I really want, instead of parroting the desires of other people.”

-- “A sense of growth is so important to happiness that its often preferable to being progressed to the summit rather than to be at the summit.”
+- “A sense of growth is so important to happiness that it’s often preferable to progress to the summit rather than being at the summit.”

 Buy Needful Things.

 - “As Samuel Jackson remarked, ‘To live in perpetual want of little things is a state, not indeed of torture, but of constant vexation.’”

 - “I was also a ‘satisficer’ – as opposed to a ‘maximizer.’
 Satisficers (yes, satisficers) are those who make a decision or take action once their criteria are met.”

 - “Maximizers want to make the optimal decision.”

 - “…they can’t make a decision until after they’ve examined every option, so they can make the best possible choice.”

 - “Saint Therese of Lisieux wrote, ‘When one loves, one does not calculate.’ “

 - “Spend out.
 Don’t think about the return.
 ‘It is by spending oneself,’ the actress Sarah Bernhardt remarked, ‘that one becomes rich.’
 What’s more, one intriguing study showed that Sarah Bernhardt’s pronouncement is literally true: people who give money to charity end up wealthier than those who don’t give to charity.”